dnalob/SEMReportingAndPacing/README.md

 # SEMReportingAndPacing

-PHP driven tool that downloads SEM reports from the Google Adwords, Bing Ads, and Yahoo Gemini APIs, extracts PPC data, then inserts data into Google Sheets spreadsheet using the Google Sheets API; complete with GUI and dynamic account list.
+PHP driven tool that downloads SEM reports from the Google Adwords, Bing Ads, and Yahoo Gemini APIs, extracts PPC data, then dynamically inserts data into Google Sheets spreadsheet using the Google Sheets API.
+A UI allows the user to add/edit/delete new accounts into the process with a user friendly account list.

 ![wizard](https://hiduth.com/wp-content/uploads/2015/06/witchcraft-wizards.jpg)